pyeve/cerberus/docs/index.rst

     validation rules on the field will be skipped and validation will continue on other fields.
 This allows to safely assume that field type is correct when other (standard or custom) rules are invoked.

+.. versionchanged:: 0.8.2
+   If a list of types is given, the key value must match *any* of them.

 .. versionchanged:: 0.7.1
    ``dict`` and ``list`` typechecking are now performed with the more generic